How to Set Up a Great Pottery Studio Right at Home!

 • Worktable

-If you want to set up a studio, you should make sure that you do have an ideal location.
+If you want to set up a studio, you should make sure that you have an ideal location.
 If you’re hand building, you can use the spare room in a home, or even a garage to make the studio.

 You need enough space for a small table, a small electric kiln, and a shelf to put the stuff on.